weelink/FluentAssertions.NodaTime/docs/FluentAssertions.NodaTime/AssertionExtensions/Should.md

 # AssertionExtensions.Should method (3 of 26)

-Returns an [`DateIntervalAssertions`](../DateIntervalAssertions.md) object that can be used to assert an DateInterval.
+Returns a [`DateIntervalAssertions`](../DateIntervalAssertions.md) object that can be used to assert a DateInterval.

 ```csharp
 public static DateIntervalAssertions Should(this DateInterval? interval)